joacim-boive/work-sample/README.md

-# Senior Frontend Developer - React
+# Joacim Boive - Senior Frontend Developer - React

 In this repository is a representation on what to expect when employing my services.